peterdri/ece-communications-labs/_ece350/lab3/FM-receiver-RTL.md

 - Open the FM receiver flowgraph you completed in the last part of this lab.

-- Disable the *File Source* stream up to and including the *Float To Complex* block.
+- Disable the *File Source* stream up to and including the streams *Low Pass Filter* block.

 - Enable to *RTL-SDR Source* stream.
 You will need to reroute the inputs to the *Delay* and *Multiply Const* blocks from the newly enabled *Low Pass Filter*.

-{% include alert.html title="Deliverable Question 2" class="info" content="Which blocks from the File Sink stream are replaced with the *RTL-SDR Source* block?
+{% include alert.html title="Deliverable Question 2" class="info" content="Which blocks from the File Source stream are replaced with the *RTL-SDR Source* block?
 Which blocks are replaced with the *Low Pass Filter* block?" %}

 {% include alert.html title="Deliverable Question 3" class="info" content="What is the transition width of the low pass filter used on the RTL-SDR's output?
 Why was this value chosen?
 (Hint: Consider FM Broadcast channel spacings.)" %}